VDD: Varied Drone Dataset for Semantic Segmentation: Overview of Drone Datasets

-Datasets have played a crucial role in recent advancements within the computer vision community.
-Well-known datasets such as ImageNet \cite{ImageNet} and the associated competition have produced many renowned algorithms related to object detection.
-COCO\cite{coco} contains common objects used for segmentation.
-ImageNet pictures are typically 224x224 pixels in size, making CNN and Transformer-based algorithms designed for it only capable of handling small images.
-ViT\cite{vit} takes input images of 224x224Px, while CNN-based deep learning networks are limited to inputs no larger than 512x512 pixels.
-For larger images, a cropping and merging method is often employed.
-Cityscapes \cite{cityscapes}, which labels 5000 images of high quality at 1024x2048 pixels, is useful for understanding street scenes and has applications in autonomous driving.
-In the remote sensing community, numerous semantic segmentation datasets exist, such as the ISPRS 2D semantic labeling datasets \cite{Rottensteiner2014ResultsOT}, which provide aerial images of cities at either 6000x6000 pixels or 2000x2000 pixels, with resolutions of 5cm or 9cm.
-These large datasets focused on common objects and remote sensing make it possible to conduct studies in semantic segmentation, object detection, and image classification in these fields.
+Large-scale and diverse datasets have played a crucial role in recent advances in the computer vision community.
+Cityscapes~\cite{cityscapes}, which labels 25000 images at 1024x2048 pixels, is useful for understanding street scenes and has applications in autonomous driving.
+5000 images in Cityscapes~\cite{cityscapes} are provided with fine labels in 30 classes, and 20000 images are with 8 categories of coarse annotation.
+In the remote sensing community, numerous semantic segmentation datasets exist, such as the ISPRS 2D semantic labeling dataset~\cite{Rottensteiner2014ResultsOT}, which provide aerial images of cities at either 6000x6000 pixels or 2000x2000 pixels, with resolutions of 5cm or 9cm.
+These large datasets focus on driving and remote sensing make it possible to conduct studies in visual scene understanding.
+Such fundamental researches make high-level applications like autonomous driving and automatic exploration of land resources possible.

-However, there are only a few semantic segmentation datasets available for UAV images captured at low altitudes (no higher than 120 meters).
-To our knowledge, there are only four: Aeroscapes \cite{aeroscapes}, ICG Drone Dataset \cite{icg}, UAVid \cite{uavid}, and UDD \cite{udd}.
+However, there are only a few semantic segmentation datasets available for drone images captured at low altitudes (no higher than 120 meters).
+To the best of our knowledge, there are four datasets, including Aeroscapes~\cite{aeroscapes}, ICG Drone Dataset~\cite{icg}, UAVid~\cite{uavid}, and UDD~\cite{udd}.
 Aeroscapes provides images of 720p resolution, while the remaining three datasets offer 4k or higher resolution images, but their sizes are small.
-FloodNet \cite{floodnet} contains aerial images of 4000x3000 pixels and focuses on disaster assessment, primarily on the effects of floods on homes.
-As discussed in Cityscapes \cite{cityscapes}, special conditions such as natural disasters require specialized methods, and thus FloodNet is outside the scope of this paper.
+FloodNet~\cite{floodnet} contains aerial images of 4000x3000 pixels and focuses on disaster assessment, primarily on the effects of floods on homes.
+As discussed in Cityscapes~\cite{cityscapes}, special conditions such as natural disasters require specialized methods, so FloodNet is out of the scope of the paper.